 - Grade of A or equivalent in each field placement course.

-To maintain satisfactory progress toward the degree, a student in the MSW is expected to achieve a GPA of 3.00 or better on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
-Students must earn a minimum grade of B in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646 and SWK A647.
+To maintain satisfactory progress toward the degree, a student in the MSW is expected to achieve a minimum GPA of 3.00 on a 4.00 scale with no individual course grade lower than a C and to adhere to the Code of Ethics of the National Association of Social Workers.
+Students must earn a minimum grade of B in all field practicum courses: SWK A639, SWK A644, SWK A645, SWK A646, SWK A647.

 Candidacy for a Master of Social Work